The H. E. Huntington’s San Marino Ranch, Southern California

 Chocolate Sauce, Van Nuys (1922)

-Mr. Huntington before he built the Huntington Mansion, stayed at the elegant Hotel Van Nuys in downtown Los Angeles.
-He often put up his mother, Mrs. Solon Huntington (Harriet) & his sister, Carrie Huntington Holliday and her family at the Hotel Van Nuys.
+Mr. H. E. “Edwards” Huntington before he built the Huntington Mansion on the ranch; he stayed at the elegant Hotel Van Nuys in downtown Los Angeles.
+He often put up his mother, Mrs. Solon Huntington (Harriet) & his sister, Carrie Huntington Holliday & her family at the Hotel Van Nuys.
 Maybe this recipe is from the Hotel Van Nuys.

 1 lb.
 Sweet chocolate